solid-contrib/data-modules/admin/milestones.md

 All modules also available for for the Soukai-Solid paradigm

 ### P2.
 Modules for rdflib.js 3k
-All modules also available for for the rdflib.js paradigm
+All modules also available for for the rdflib.js paradigm (or at least create foundation for rdflib modules other than contacts)

 ### P3.
 Modules for LDO 3k
 All modules also available for for the LDO paradigm